What is an SBA Loan? SBA Financing Options 101

 Can a new business apply for an SBA loan?

 Generally speaking, businesses need to be at least two years old to qualify for an SBA loan―so brand-new businesses won’t qualify.
+Learn more in our 7 Small Businesses that took SBA Loans article.

 Does my business qualify to get an SBA loan?